NITDgpOS/PlotIt/README.md

 ```

 Before going for GUI mode, make sure you have installed Tkinter, PIL and ImageTk as mentioned above.

+## For contributors

+If you want to contribute to this project then have a look [here](https://github.com/NIT-dgp/PlotIt/blob/master/CONTRIBUTING.md)

 ## Future Milestones